Mahmud of Ghazni: Personality and views

-Mahmud was a patron of literature, especially poetry, and he was occasionally found in the company of talented poets either in his palace or in the royal garden.
+Mahmud was a patron of literature, especially Persian poetry, and he was occasionally found in the company of talented poets either in his palace or in the royal garden.
 He was often generous to them, paying unstintingly for their works according to their talent and worth.
+According to Dawlatshah, Mahmud had 400 poets in his court.
+The Sultan himself was a poet and scholar.
+It is said he was the author of Fiqh work named Tafridu’l Furu.